MicrosoftDocs/power-automate-docs/flow-docs/prevent-data-loss.md

    ![select connectors](./media/prevent-data-loss/create-policy-6.png)

-1. Select the **Add connectors** button to add the connectors that can share business data:
+1. Select the **Add connectors** button to add the connectors that can share business data.

 1. Select **Save Policy** in the top right corner of the screen.